ast-grep/ast-grep.github.io/website/guide/quick-start.md

 $PROP && $PROP()
 ```

-This is a valid `ast-grep` pattern that we can use from the command line!
-The `pattern` argument specifies our target.
+This is a valid `ast-grep` pattern you can run from the command line.
+The `--pattern` argument specifies the target.
-Optionally, we can use `lang` to tell `ast-grep` our target code language.
+Optionally, use `--lang` to specify the target language.

 :::code-group
 ```shell [Full Command]